jeffpar/pcjs/tools/pc/README.md

 will match any file with *both* `PKUNZIP` and `EXE` in the name (eg, `PKUNZIP.EXE`, `PKUNZIP2.EXE`).
 There is no support for wildcards, since multiple search terms provide largely the same capability.

-Note that the `LOAD` command is also available from `pc.js` command mode, which you access by pressing CTRL-D.  Type "help" at the `>>` command mode prompt for list of all available commands.
+Note that the `load` command is also available from `pc.js` command mode, which you access by pressing CTRL-D.  Type "help" at the `>>` command mode prompt for list of all available commands.

-See "[Loading Disks](/blog/2023/07/15/#loading-disks)" for more examples of the `LOAD` command.
+See "[Loading Disks](https://www.pcjs.org/blog/2023/07/15/#loading-disks)" for more examples of the `load` command.

 ### Shutting Down